emilyzhou112/emilyzhou112.github.io/index.md

 Hi!
 My name is Emily and welcome to my geography portfolio.
 I am a junior majoring Geography and double minoring in Japanese Studies & Computer Science at Middlebury College.

-This website is a documentation of GIS analyses, course reflections, cartographic works, and other relevant projetcs that I have done at Middlebury for:
+This website is a documentation of GIS analyses, course reflections, cartographic works, and other relevant projetcs that I have done at Middlebury for (order chronologically):

+- [GEOG 1026: Visualizing Our Future](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMCUG/course/course%2FGEOG1026) in Winter 2021 with visiting instructor Ben Meader.
 - [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler.
-- [INTD 1240: Buildings of the City](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMIISLPP/term/term%2F202210/course/course%2FINTD1240) in Winter 2022 with visiting instructor Zane Anthony and Alix Pauchet.
+- [INTD 1240: Buildings of the City](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMIISLPP/term/term%2F202210/course/course%2FINTD1240) in Winter 2022 with visiting instructors Zane Anthony and Alix Pauchet.

 ![Lake](assets/IMG_7528.JPG)
 *Thousand Island Lake, Chun'an, China (05/29/21)*

 > It might be boring to count how many islands are above on the *Thousand Island Lake*